inigo-irigaray/DQN-Navigation/Report.md

 ### Navigation.pynb

-<p align=justify>Finally, the iPython notebook import all other files and integrates them for the main training.</p>
+<p align=justify>Finally, the iPython notebook imports all other files and integrates them for the main training.</p>

 ## Plot of Rewards